 Bellarmine began its first graduate program, the Master of Business Administration, in 1975.
 Today the University also offers graduate degree programs in Communication, Education, Nursing, Physical Therapy, Executive MBA, and a dual MSN/MBA masters degree.

 In 2000, the Board of Trustees voted to change the name of the institution from Bellarmine College to Bellarmine University to reflect its true status as a Master’s I university.
-Today Bellarmine University is made up of Bellarmine College, the Donna and Allan Lansing School of Nursing and Health Sciences, the W. Fielding Rubel School of Business, the Annsley Frazier Thornton School of Education, the School of Communication, the School of Continuing and Professional Studies, and the School of Environmental Studies.
+Today Bellarmine University is made up of Bellarmine College of Arts and Sciences, the Donna and Allan Lansing School of Nursing and Health Sciences, the W. Fielding Rubel School of Business, the Annsley Frazier Thornton School of Education, the School of Communication, the School of Continuing and Professional Studies, and the School of Environmental Studies.

 Bellarmine University is situated on approximately 135 acres of gently rolling terrain through which Louisville’s historic Beargrass Creek flows.

 During the 1990s, a number of construction projects were completed: Petrik Hall, a six story residence hall that houses 134 students in comfortable and attractive suites; Miles Hall, a 26,500-square-foot classroom and office building for the nursing and health science programs; and the centerpiece of campus, the W. L. Lyons Brown Library.

 In 2001, Bellarmine added the Bellarmine President’s House, Our Lady of the Woods Chapel, Bellarmine University Campus Center, Anniversary Hall, the Sports, Recreation and Fitness Center; and major renovations to Pasteur, Miles, and Lenihan Halls.
 During this time, Bellarmine also added four new degree programs in the Health Sciences respiratory therapy, cytotechnology, and clinical laboratory science, and the masters degree in physical therapy - providing students a wider, richer selection of academic programs and strengthening all of the sciences at Bellarmine.